kodi73/Local-RAG-System/README.md

     Retrieval: When you ask a question, the system converts your query into a vector and searches the vector store for the top 3 most semantically similar chunks.

-    Generation: The retrieved chunks are then passed to the Llama 3.3 model via the Groq API, along with your original query.
+    Generation: The retrieved chunks are then passed to the Groq API, along with your original query.
 The LLM synthesizes this information to generate a comprehensive and accurate answer.

 ### Contributing